 As a resume writer with 16+ years of experience, I know it’s critical to write a resume that is visually appealing, keyword-rich, and accomplishment-based to highlight the value you can bring to an organization.
 You don’t get a second chance to make a first impression.

-Ten Tips to Improve Your Resume Immediately
+Resume Writing Tips to Improve Your Resume Immediately

 1. Visually appealing resumes get readers’ attention